ASU/webspark-drops-drupal7/profiles/openasu/modules/custom/asu_dirs/README.md

 ### ASU Directory Panel

-Creates ASU Directory Panel Pane, for ease of use with Webspark and Panopoly
+Creates ASU Directory Panel Pane, for ease of use with Webspark and Panopoly.

 ### ASU Directory Utilities